-4 Conclusions and Proposed Actions
+8 Conclusions and Proposed Actions

-The conclusions and proposed actions from this Progress Report are set out below.
+The conclusions and proposed actions from this Update and Screening Assessment Report are set out below.

-4.1 Conclusions from New Monitoring Data
+8.1 Conclusions from New Monitoring Data

 Monitoring of PM10 was carried out until June 2013 by the Pathhead automatic monitoring station using a TEOM and a Partisol gravimetric sampler.
-On the basis of a sustained reduction in PM10 and with the agreement of Scottish Government and the Scottish Environment Protection Agency, Midlothian Council began the process of revoking the Pathhead AQMA.
-The Air Quality Management Area in Pathhead was finally revoked in April 2014.

-It is anticipated that the new gas mains at Pathhead will continue to make further improvements to PM10 levels as more households connect to the new supply.
+On the basis of a sustained reduction in PM10 and with the agreement of Scottish Government and the Scottish Environment Protection Agency, Midlothian Council revoked the Pathhead AQMA in April 2014.
+It is anticipated that the new gas mains at Pathhead will make further improvements to PM10 levels as more households connect to the new supply.

 Monitoring of sulphur dioxide was also carried out by the Pathhead automatic monitoring station until the end of the 2012 monitoring period.
-A significant reduction in SO_2 levels was observed during 2011 and 2012 due to a reduction in burning coal.
-As the results are well below the air quality objective values monitoring of sulphur dioxide ceased at the end of the 2012 LAQM period.
+A significant reduction in SO_2 levels was observed in 2011 and 2012 due to a reduction in burning coal.
+As the results were well below the air quality objective values, monitoring of sulphur dioxide ceased at the end of the 2012 LAQM period.